All colleges accept either the ACT or SAT with no preference to either test. On which test should a student focus?

 If you don’t have a PreACT or PSAT, LEAP gives a FREE Diagnostic ACT every Saturday the ACT is given nationally.
 Students can register for our free baseline test to get a score to use in determining test strength.
 Register for an upcoming date here.

 The majority of students will have a PSAT score to compare.
-If not, LEAP has a FREE PSAT test we can email you to take at home.
+If not, LEAP can provide instructions on how to access a FREE PSAT or SAT test as a diagnostic.
 Make your request here.
 Be sure to take this in a quiet location and timed.

 Your Score is Not Exact